-Herring Homes Acquisition
+Herring Creekside Custom Homes Acquisition

-In August 2023, UHG entered the Raleigh, North Carolina market through the acquisition of selected assets of Herring Homes, LLC ("Herring Homes") for a purchase price of \$2.2 million in cash.
-UHG recognized the excess purchase price over the fair value of the net assets acquired as goodwill of \$0.5 million.
-The goodwill arising from the acquisition consists largely of the expected synergies from establishing a market presence in Raleigh and the experience and reputation of the acquired management team.
-The remaining basis of approximately \$1.7 million is primarily comprised of the fair value of 12 acquired developed lots and lot purchase agreement deposits with limited other assets and liabilities.
+In August 2023, UHG entered On January 26, 2024, the Raleigh, North Carolina market through Company completed the acquisition of selected assets of Herring Creekside Custom Homes, LLC, a South Carolina corporation ("Herring Homes" Creekside") (the "Creekside Acquisition") for a \$12,742,895 in cash.
+In the preliminary purchase price of \$2.2 million in cash allocation, UHG recognized the excess purchase price over the fair value of the net assets acquired as goodwill of \$0.5 million. \$3,573,040.
+The goodwill arising from the acquisition consists largely of the expected synergies from establishing a expanding the Company's market presence in Raleigh South Carolina and the experience and reputation of the acquired management team.
+The remaining basis of approximately \$1.7 million is primarily comprised of the fair value of 12 acquired developed lots and inventory, lot purchase agreement deposits with limited other acquired, and intangible assets of \$10,478,116, \$3,055,500, and liabilities.
 Subsequent to the acquisition, UHG acquired 50 lots for a fair value of \$4.9 million in the Raleigh, North Carolina market.